Advance Query Reports

 If you have opted for the Advanced Reports App

-Custom Fields (of Requirements and Issue modules) which are mapped to Jira, Rally, or Azure, appears in Insight tables when the Sync fields to Reports feature is enabled on the Integrations tab within the Integration module.
+Custom Fields (of Requirements and Issue modules) mapped to Jira or Azure, appears in QMetry Insight tables when the Sync fields to Reports feature is enabled on the Integrations tab within the Integration module.
 Additional tables related to User-Defined Fields (UDFs) will also be displayed.

-External custom fields mapped to the Issue module are included in the
+• External custom fields mapped to the Issue module are included in the issueextudf table.

 If you have not opted for the Advanced Reports App

-Custom Fields (of Requirements and Issue modules) which are mapped with Jira, Rally and Azure will not be displayed in Insight tables.
-Only Fields data and external tracker System Fields data which are synced will be available for generating reports.
+The system does not display Custom Fields (of Requirements and Issue modules) mapped with Jira and Azure in QMetry Insight tables.
+Only synced QMetry Fields data and external tracker System Fields data are available for reports.

 Query Builder